 Enhance your educational vision with a visit from our Portable Planetarium at your school.
 Please review the information provided below before you register for a visit.

-Portable Planetarium Requirements
+Portable Planetarium Requirements (No dates available at present)

 - Your school MUST have an indoor location for the Portable Planetarium that meets the requirements below.